NextPolicyChallenge/cinderella-story/story.md

 Ella died six months after her father remarried, in a bizarre gardening accident.
 The authorities said best leave it ... unsolved.
 (Ella's mother, by the way, had spontaneously combusted in a flash of green light).

 Her father, being a wealthy though mad scientist (he made his fortune not through his mad scientistry but through shrewd land speculation), decided to save Ella.
-And why not?
 He conducted an experiment on Ella's body in an attempt to resurrect her.
 The experiment was partially successful - Ella did come back to life.
 Or, rather, half-life as she came back as a zombie.

 Oh, and like you've never made a mistake?